projectescape/wrapper-coil-extension/readme.md

 # API

-The aim of this wrapper was to mimic the web monetization API given [here](https://webmonetization.org/docs/api) as much as it could.
+The aim of this wrapper is to mimic the web monetization API given [here](https://webmonetization.org/docs/api) in a CLI environment.
-Since the extension was never meant to be run from such an environment, all of the browser API is not fully supported.
-As Coil's Extension can only monetize the tab in the foreground, this wrapper loops all the wallets for set amount of time (which is the above passed timeout.)
+As Coil's Extension can only monetize the tab in foreground, this wrapper uses probabilistic revenue sharing for all the packages and packages are selected for 65 seconds each.
-State of a package can be either `started` or `pending`, depending on whether it is being monetized currently or waiting in a queue.
-It initially starts off with `pending` and no listeners fired.
-When its the turn of a package to be monetized, state is set to `started` and event listeners set for `monetizationstart` and `monetizationprogress` are fired with no arguments.
-After timeout, state is set to `pending` and `monetizationstop` and `monetizationpending` events are fired with no arguments.
+Before `v0.0.7`, many of the functionalities weren't working the same as that in browser, but most of them have been solved now.
+The only remaining problem is that monetization won't work with puppeteer window minimized.

 ---